jhubert/post-to-s3/README.md

 A configuration and setup helper for using direct to S3 form uploads.
 Basically just an extraction of the ViewHelper and FormUpload pieces from Ungluate ( http://github.com/camelpunch/ungulate )

+## Example

+You can find an example of how the Gem is used here: https://gist.github.com/3774422

 # License

 file_upload.rb, view_helpers.rb and much of post_to_s3.rb are subject to the following license: